 Before you use the cones, it is a good idea to bake them and kill all the critters that might live inside them.

 It also opens any pine cones that are still closed.
-Preheat the oven to 200 degrees, line a tray with aluminium foil and bake the pine cones on a single layer for 30 minutes or so.
+Preheat the oven to 200 degrees, line a tray with aluminum foil, and bake the pine cones on a single layer for 30 minutes or so.

 Select medium size pine cones and form the outside row, set them down horizontally on the frame.